agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 _Obsolete.
 Do not use.
 This field has no semantic meaning.
 The service config compiler always sets this field to `3`._

+Last in our list of `Service` message fields, we have this unused field, which we find set to its expected value.

 ```
   "configVersion": 3
 ```

-At the very end of our list of `Service` message fields, we have this unused field, which we find set to its expected value.

 ---
 #### Continue with [the Service Management API](/docs/serviceinfrastructure/servicemanagement).